Postimees

 is an Estonian daily newspaper established on 5 June 1857, by Johann Voldemar Jannsen.
 In 1891, it became the first daily newspaper in Estonia.
 Its current editor-in-chief is Priit Hõbemägi.
 The paper has approximately 250 employees.

-Postimees is currently published six days a week and has the largest circulation and readership in Estonia with 55,000 copies sold during the workweek and over 72,000 on weekends.
+Postimees is currently published five days a week and has the largest circulation and readership in Estonia with 55,000 copies sold during the workweek and over 72,000 on weekends.

-Ninety-seven percent of the paper's circulation is subscription-based with only three percent sold individually.
+Ninety-seven per cent of the paper's circulation is subscription-based with only three per cent sold individually.
 The weekend edition of Postimees, published on Saturdays, includes several separate sections: AK (Arvamus ja Kultuur), Arter, and a television-guide.

 The paper is owned by namesake media company Postimees Group (formerly known as Eesti Meedia), which a company owned by entrepreneur Margus Linnamäe has a full control since 2015.